WPsites/WPide/readme.txt

 1. Editor view, showing line numbers and syntax highlighting.

 == Changelog ==

+= 1.0.6 =
+* Added link to meta section of plugin list for easy install of V2 Dev version if you have dismissed the alert.

 = 1.0.5 =
 * Added the facility to download and run the cutting edge development version of WPide from the Github repository